 Shania Taylor was too damned young to be a widow.
 But, that’s what she was.
 Her husband had been killed in one of those idiot drunk driving accidents.
 Unfortunately, he’d been the one drunk.
 Fortunately, he’d lost control and slammed his truck into a tree.
+He didn’t kill anyone else.
 The impact broke his neck, and left his 27-year-old wife a widow.

 She looked stunning in black.
 Her blonde hair and pale skin contrasted with the dark fabric.
 As much as I pitied her situation, the vision of her in the short black ensemble stirred my ancient libido.
 I shook my head at the paradox of the situation.
 Shania Taylor was too damned young to be a widow and too damned hot to stay one for long.